-Each year the school participate in several different sporting events with other local primary schools in Middlewich; these are often led by the sports leaders from Middlewich High School.
-The children are motivated and enthusiastic to represent Cledford Primary School in these events.
+Each year the school participates in several different sporting events with other local primary schools in Middlewich; these are often led by the sports leaders from Middlewich High School.
+The children are highly motivated and enthusiastic to represent Cledford Primary School in these events.

 PE and Sport Premium for Primary Schools receive sports funding based on the number of pupils in years 1 - 6.

 Schools with 16 or fewer eligible pupils receive £500 per pupil

 Schools with 17 o rmore eligible pupils receive £8000 with an additional £5 per pupil.

 Schools must spend the funding to improve the quality of the PE and sport activities on offer to their pupils; schools are free to choose the best way to using the money.
 Swimming lessons cannot be funded via the sports funding due to swimming lessons being part of the national curriculum.

 Examples of how to use the sports funding:

 - hire qualified sports coaches to work with current staff